Politics MAStudy level: Postgraduate

 Threats to Global Security – 15 credits

-This module seeks to provide students with an informed understanding of the key threats that are posed to Global Security.
-Since the end of the Cold War, there has been a widening in the number of the threats affecting individual, group, state and international security.
+This module seeks to provide you with an informed understanding of the key threats that are posed to Global Security.
+Since the end of the Cold War, there has been a widening in the number of threats affecting individual, group, state and international security.
 To this end, the threat of major armed conflict between states that was a dominant feature of much of the twentieth and nineteenth centuries has been replaced by a range of new threats that include crime, economic inequality, poverty, environmental pollution, diseases, natural disasters, state collapse, non-state actors, terrorism and the re-emergence of racial and religious tension.
-In examining these issues, the module focuses on the theoretical and practical policy challenges that are posed to global security and ability of states and international organisations to respond to the challenges.
+In examining these issues, the module focuses on the theoretical and practical policy challenges that are posed to global security and the ability of states and international organisations to respond to the challenges.

 Dictatorship and Democratic Breakdown – 15 credits

-Democracies, Karl Popper noticed, are countries, the “governments of which we can get rid without bloodshed”.
-He went on to observe that in these, “the social institutions provide means by which the rulers may be dismissed [peacefully], and the social traditions ensure that these institutions will not be easily destroyed by those who are in power”.
-The question in this module is if the currently existing democracies have ‘social traditions’ that are strong enough to withstand those who may want to destroy them; or are we witnessing a period of what the political scientist Larry Diamond has called, ‘Democratic regression”?
-The module looks at histories of earlier democratic breakdowns to answer the question: when is democracy in danger of withering away?
+This module looks at histories of earlier democratic breakdowns to answer the question: when is democracy in danger of withering away?
 It also covers theories of democratic breakdowns in history, philosophy and above all comparative government.
 In addition, it compares and contrasts democracies and asks, if dictatorships are more efficient than democracies.
 Lastly, it looks at when dictatorships fall – and why they rarely do so.

 Resilience in the International System – 15 credits

-In recent years, resilience has become a dominant policy paradigm in International Relations (IR).
-Leading Western governments and international organizations have proposed resilience as a solution to the complex problems of an interconnected and globalised world, from counter-terrorism and economic development to public security and climate change.
-In academia, too, resilience has been referred to as a "pervasive idiom of global governance" (Walker&Cooper).
-But, what exactly distinguishes a resilience approach to governance, development and security from earlier frameworks?
+What exactly distinguishes a resilience approach to governance, development and security from earlier frameworks?
 What are the ethical and political implications of resilience thinking both at the individual and the government level?
 Do resilience-based approaches offer more effective and legitimate policy answers than traditional politics and IR?
 This module tries to answer these questions by looking at both the theory and practice of resilience in International Relations.
 It engages critically with the scholarly debate on resilience and investigates the rise of resilience thinking in several policy fields, including international development, armed conflict and disaster risk reduction.

 21st Century Populism – 15 credits